Sh Rashid apologises for temporarily suspending WhatsApp, Facebook, Instagram

 The interior minister said WhatsApp, Instagram, and Facebook were suspended across the country as the government feared the members of a proscribed organisation would call for protests after Friday prayers.

-The ministry, in the letter, had requested the Pakistan Telecommunication Authority to take action on the issue "immediately".

-"In order to maintain public order and safety, access to certain social media applications has been restricted temporarily," Pakistan Telecommunication Authority had said in its explanation regarding the suspension of services.
+"In order to maintain public order and safety, access to certain social media applications has been restricted temporarily," PTA had said in its explanation regarding the suspension of services.